Quantum-Optics-LKB/xp2nlse-ml/README.md

 - `learning_rate`: Learning rate for training.

 The training is done in batches.
-It means that when it does a forward path through the model it does not train the full dataset at the same time.
+It means that when it does a forward pass (ie the model takes a training image through the model) through the model it does not train the full dataset at the same time.
-It is done for memory reasons (ie. you would not be able to load a big dataset on the GPU) but also because training is better if the model receives samples by samples such that the parameters of the model get trained more times.
+It is done for memory reasons (ie. you would not be able to load a big dataset on the GPU) but also because training is better if the model receives samples by samples.
+It ensures the parameters of the model get trained more times.
 It improves the speed of the convergence.

 - `batch_size`: Batch size for training.

 The training method implements gradient accumulation.
-It means that when you found the perfect batchsize but this many images don't fit on the GPU, you still can train at this batch size but the programs will devide the batch in the number you set to have the same training.
+It means that when you found the perfect batchsize but this many images don't fit on the GPU, you still can train at this batch size but the programs will divide the batch in the number you set to have the same training.
 The accumulator variable is a multiplier that does that.

 <ins>Example:<ins>